steveharianto/North-Sumatra-Website/README.md

 2. Open `index.html` in your web browser
 3. Navigate between pages using the navigation menu

+## Deployment
+This project is deployed using GitHub Pages at [https://steveharianto.github.io/North-Sumatra-Website/](https://steveharianto.github.io/North-Sumatra-Website/)

 ## Future Improvements
 - Add more interactive elements
 - Implement a dark/light mode toggle